Halbert-Nascimento/primeiro_projeto_flask/README.md

 ## Licença

-Este projeto está sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está sob a licença MIT -